DataFire/Integrations/integrations/generated/zuora/README.md

   * Address2 `string`:  The second line of the contact's address.
   * City `string`:  The city of the contact's address.
   * Country `string`:  The country of the contact's address.
-  * County `string`:  The country.
+  * County `string`:  The county.
 May optionally be used by Zuora Tax to calculate county tax.
   * Description `string`:  A description for the contact.
   * Fax `string`:  The contact's fax number.
   * FirstName **required** `string`:  The contact's first name.